-Samples from Bulgaria, Croatia, Romania, Slovakia and Spain were sensitive.

-Low frequencies of reduced sensitivity (depending on the testing system: mutations or adapted phenotypes) were found in the following countries: Austria, Czech Republic, Estonia, Denmark, Hungary, Latvia, Lithuania, Norway, Russia, Sweden and Ukraine.
+Samples from Bulgaria, Croatia, Hungary, Romania, Slovakia and Spain were sensitive.
+Low frequencies of reduced sensitivity () were found in the following countries: Austria, Czech Republic, Estonia, Denmark, Latvia, Lithuania, Norway, Poland, Sweden, Switzerland and Ukraine.
 France and Germany show a variable picture with low frequencies in esp.
 Southern regions and areas with higher frequency of adapted samples in the Northern parts.

-Moderate frequencies were observed in Belgium, the Netherlands, Poland and Switzerland.
+Moderate frequencies were observed in Belgium.

-High frequencies were detected in Ireland, Italy and the United Kingdom.
+High frequencies were detected in Ireland, Italy, the Netherlands and the United Kingdom.

-In 2023, C-N86S, which is linked with low resistance factors, represents the majority of detected mutation and shows an increase in frequency.
+In 2024, C-N86S, which is linked with low resistance factors, still represents the majority of detected mutations.